A phase inversion benchmark for multiscale multiphase flows: Model and numerical methods

 \subsection{The Gerris Flow Solver code}

-The Gerris Flow Solver (GFS) is a free code implementing finite volume solvers on an octree adaptive grid together with a piecewise linear VOF interface-tracking method.
-In this work, the Navier-Stokes equations for an incompressible two-phase flow with constant surface tension are solved.
-The simulations reported in this paper use a VOF method of the piecewise linear type, in which the interface segments are reconstructed using the mixed-Youngs-centered (MYC) approximation \cite{aulisa}.
+The Gerris Flow Solver (GFS) is an open source code implementing finite volume solvers on an octree adaptive grid together with a piecewise linear VOF interface-tracking method \cite{popinet03,Popinet}. {The variables are located on the octree grid in a collocated manner.
+Time-advancement is achieved through a Bell-Collela-Glaz scheme for advection and a Crank-Nicolson algorithm for viscous stresses.
+Incompressibility is satisfied at the end of each time step through a projection method, with a second MAC projection of the face velocities.
+The resulting code is second-order accurate in both time and space for single-phase flows.} The simulations reported in this paper use a VOF method of the piecewise linear type, in which the interface segments are reconstructed using the mixed-Youngs-centered (MYC) approximation \cite{aulisa}.
 While not the most accurate for very fine grids, the MYC approximation is easily implemented when using only information from the nearest-neighbour cells, an important advantage when domain-decomposition on octrees is used.
-Advection of $C$ is performed using the Lagrangian-Explicit method first published by Li \cite{li} and discussed in \cite{scardo,aulisa2,Tryggvason}.
+Advection of $C$ is performed using the Lagrangian-Explicit or ``CIAM'' method first published by Li \cite{li} and discussed in \cite{scardo,aulisa2,Tryggvason}.
 While not volume-conserving to machine accuracy, it has very good volume and mass conservation properties.
-Surface tension is a vexing question in multiphase flow.
+Surface tension is a vexing question in multiphase flow simulations.
 As density and viscosity ratios become very large or very small, the simulations become increasingly difficult with standard methods \cite{Tryggvason}.
 The problem has been considerably improved in Gerris as a result of the use of Height-Function methods \cite{Popinet} and a so-called balanced-force algorithm \cite{francois,renardy:02}.
 For a review of surface-tension methods including a discussion of the differences between those used in Gerris and in other codes, see \cite{popinet2018numerical}.
 Gerris has been used with success in two-dimensional \cite{fuster13} and three-dimensional \cite{fuster09a,fuster09b} atomization and droplet impact studies.